kubapeter/portfolio/Coursera Courses/Standalone Courses/The Structured Query Language (SQL)/Week 4/README.md

 ## Labs

-There are 2 labs for week 2
+There are 2 labs for week 2.
+All the lab exercises are done on [this](https://bit.io/alanparadise/nw) database.
 - [Inner JOINS](./lab6.sql)
 - [Outer JOINS](./lab7.sql)